Do Unders Still Hit in NBA Games on Christmas Day?

 "You're onto something with the earlier time slots, as those games trend under, whether played on Christmas or on a random Sunday later in the season.
 Early afternoon tips disrupt the usual schedules and routines for players, generally resulting in lower scoring games," Young added.

 Right he is!
-NBA games that have started between noon and 5 p.m ET have gone under at a 53.5% rate since 2005.
-It’s not quite the 74.3% rate we’ve seen on Christmas, but then again, the sample size is practically 950 games compared to just 35.
+NBA games that have started between noon and 5 p.m ET have gone under at a 53.4% rate since 2005.
+It's not quite the same rate we've seen on Christmas, but then again, the sample size is over 1,200 games compared to just 45.

 "Another thing is the competitive nature of these matchups.
 Not only are they on national TV and isolated broadcasts, they tend to be high-intensity games between playoff teams — except those involving the Knicks.
 The other games, Thunder-Rockets, Lakers-Warriors, Blazers-Jazz, and, especially, 76ers-Celtics, will be more like playoff games.
 Expect a slower pace, more attention to detail on defense, and, as a result, lower totals," Young said.